datapumpernickel/postgres_config/postgres/README.md

 Usually we set one superuser and then configure additional users who have less privileges.

+For this, you need to write the following files:
-- ./postgres_user.secret --> put the superuser name, usually this is "postgres"
+- postgres_user.secret --> put the superuser name, usually this is "postgres"
-- ./postgres_password.secret --> put the password for the superuser
+- postgres_password.secret --> put the password for the superuser
--  ./filla_db_user.secret --> make a new personal user name that you plan on using in the future
+- filla_db_user.secret --> make a new personal user name that you plan on using in the future
-- ./filla_db_password.secret --> set a password for your personal user
+- filla_db_password.secret --> set a password for your personal user
-- ./filla_db_database.secret --> set the name of the personal database you want to use in the future
+- filla_db_database.secret --> set the name of the personal database you want to use in the future

+These files are part of the .gitignore, so that you dont accidentally commit them to a public git repo.

 We also implement some very basic security measures.
 When users are connecting remotely, they should not be able to login to the superuser.
 Hence, modify pg_hba.conf to disallow superuser with remote access.
 The user name here needs to match the username you specified in filla_db_user and the database could either be all or even better the one you specified in filla_db_database.